takahirosuzuki1980/FAST-iCLIP/README.md

 How the pipeline works
 ----------------------

-1. Prepare 2 FASTQ files corresponding to the two replicates for the iCLIP experiment.
+1. Prepare 2 FASTQ or FASTQ.gz files corresponding to the two replicates for the iCLIP experiment.

-2. Trim adapter from the 3' end from the reads.
+2. Duplicate removal (see 2a), quality filter, and trim adapter from the 3' end from the reads
   - RT primer is cleaved, leaving adapters.
   - Remove adapter region from the 3' end of the read.
   - The adapter is an optional input parameter.
   - Default is to remove sequnces less than N=33 reads.
   - Q33 specifies the quality score encoding format.

-3. Quality filter.

-4. Remove duplicates.
+2a.
+Remove duplicates.
   - This step takes advantage of the fact that 5' end of each read has a random barcode.
   - Each initial starting molecule that was RT'd will have a unique barcode.
   - Therefore, PCR duplicates are removed by collapsing molecules with identical 5' barcode sequences.

-5. After duplicate removal, remove the 5' barcode sequence.
+3. After duplicate removal, remove the 5' barcode sequence.

-6. We then map to a repeat index.
+4. We then map to a repeat index, then to a tRNA index, then to a genome index.
-  - We use k=1, meaning bt2 will search for 1 distinct, valid alignments for each read.
+  - We only keep reads that are unique and perfectly aligned.
-  - This step allows us to both remove reads that are normally blacklisted and also map reads to the repeat index.
+  - We then remove reads that map to blacklist or repeat regions.
-  - The repeat index is derived from UCSC Genome Browser.

-7. After mapping, we isolate the 5' position (RT) stop for both positive and negative strand reads.
+5. After mapping, we isolate the 5' position (RT) stop for both positive and negative strand reads.
   - This represents the cross-link site in the initial experiment.

-8. For each strand, we merge RT stops between replicates.
+6. For each strand, we merge RT stops between replicates.
   - This means that at RT stop position must be conserved between replicates.
   - If conserved, we count the total number of instances of the RT position for both replicates.
   - If the total counts exceed a specified threshold, then we record these RT stops.
   - Finally, we re-generate a "read" around the RT stop using the passed parameter "expand,"
   - A "read" around the RT stop is required for downstream processing.

-9. Reads that do not map to the repeat index are then mapped to hg19.
-  - The mapped reads are processed by samtools, repeat masker, and blacklist filter.
-  - As with the repeat index, we then merge RT stops.

-10. Expanded reads from RT stop merging are passed to CLIPper, a peak calling algorithm.
+7. Expanded reads from RT stop merging are passed to CLIPper, a peak calling algorithm.
   - CLIPper returns a bed-like file format with window coordinates, reads counted per window, etc.
   - We use these windows to extract "low FDR" reads from the total set of reads passed to CLIPper.
   - We then make bedGraph and BigWig files from this complete pool of "low FDR" reads, allowing easy visualization.

-11. Partition "low FDR" reads by gene type.
+8. Partition "low FDR" reads by gene type.
   - We partition the gene names recoved from CLIPper using ENSEMBL annotation of gene name by RNA type.
   - Once this is done, we also split the "low FDR" reads recovered from CLIPper by type using the gene name.
   - Protein coding and lincRNA genes can be embedded snoRNAs or miRNAs that make this more challenging.